sharikakhanumanika/buxaceae-alkaloid-dataset/README.md

 # buxaceae-alkaloid-dataset

-Computational dataset and analysis files for the investigation on Natural Alkaloids from Buxaceae Plant Family as Multi-Target Anti-Alzheimer's Agents: A Computational Study
+Computational dataset and analysis files for the investigation of natural alkaloids from the Buxaceae plant family as multi-target anti-Alzheimer's agents: A computational study

 ## Research Overview
 The study combines molecular docking, ADMET prediction, molecular dynamics (MD) simulations, and binding free-energy analysis to investigate the interaction and stability of selected Buxaceae alkaloids with AChE and BChE.